EinDev/spigotgradle/readme.md

 /server
 ```

    If you want the server world and settings to be committed, add this to your `.gitignore` to prevent conflicts:
 ```
 /server/spigot.jar
 /server/plugins
 /server/eula.txt
 ```

+4. Start developing!
+Here are some final notes:
+    - execute `./gradlew run` to build everything and start the spigot server
+    - your java source code goes into `/src/main/java` just like in any other gradle or maven project
+    - most IDEs have support for importing gradle projects, this usually allows for code recommendations and running the server directly from IDE

 ## How to use (advanced)